michaeldorner/only-time-will-tell/README.md

-# Only Time Will Tell: Modelling Communication for Information Diffusion in Software Engineering
+# Only Time Will Tell: Replication package
-Replication package